asdlkf/vanillaplus/README.md

 ## Mod List
 ### Game changing
-[Long Reach](https://mods.factorio.com/mods/jamesaguilar/long-reach) - *You can reach anything you can see.
-You can build anywhere you can see.*

 [Larger Inventory](https://mods.factorio.com/mods/Rseding91/Larger%20Inventory) - *This is a very tiny mod that doubles the size of the player's inventory.*